shaiwart/FleetManagement-Backend/README.md

 - When we try to serialize an instance of “Item,” Jackson will throw a JsonMappingException exception => https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion
 - https://stackoverflow.com/questions/36034983/stackoverflow-exception-while-using-hibernate-and-jackson-on-bi-directional-obje
 - abc

+Car
+- UPDATE - isAvailable = 0/1
+- UPDATE - fuelStatus

+User
+- POST - put all details of a user into user table
+- GET - get user by emailId + password
+- UPDATE -